 Communication is key to successful restaurant management.
-You have to communicate effectively with your staff – both front of the house and back of the house – and you have to make sure both those teams are communicating with each other.
+You have to communicate effectively with your staff – both front of the house and back of the house – and you have to make sure both those restaurant teams are communicating with each other.
 To keep your restaurant operations running smoothly, you have to communicate effectively with vendors.
 And, most importantly, you have to communicate effectively with guests to ensure they’re happy with their visits and likely to return.
 Be clear in all your communications, and be sure to listen as much as you speak.

 Mistake #5: Overlooking Your Guests

 The final issue on our list of mistakes restaurant managers make is overlooking guests.
 As a manager, you set the tone for the service your staff delivers to guests.
+Lead by example.
 To ensure every guest receives exceptional service, you need to be on the floor, front and center, leading the charge.
 If you spend the shift in your office, only to be bothered in the event of a crisis, your employees will pick up on your indifferent approach to guest service.
 But if you’re out interacting with guests, in good times and in bad, you’ll be setting the example that guest service is a priority.

 Online Restaurant Training